nordic-institute/X-Road/doc/Sidecar/kubernetes_security_guide.md

 ## 4 User accounts

-Amazon EKS uses IAM to provide authentication to your Kubernetes cluster through the `aws eks get-token` command (available in AWS CLI version 1.16.156 or later, or on the AWS IAM Authenticator for Kubernetes).
-However, for authorization, it still relies on native Kubernetes Role Based Access Control (RBAC).
-This means that IAM is only used for authentication of valid IAM entities.
-All the permissions required for interacting with the Kubernetes API of your Amazon EKS cluster are managed through the native Kubernetes RBAC system.
+Amazon EKS and Azure AKS command line utilities can be used to authenticate user to your Kubernetes cluster.However, for authorization, they still rely on native Kubernetes Role Based Access Control (RBAC).
+All the permissions required for interacting with the Kubernetes API of your cluster are managed through the native Kubernetes RBAC system.

 ### 4.1 Create a kubeconfig

 A kubeconfig file is a file used to configure access to Kubernetes when used in conjunction with the kubectl command-line tool.

+#### 4.1.2 Create a kubeconfig for AWS EKS

 To create a kubeconfig file, we should first be authenticated through the AWS CLI.
 More information on how to authenticate with AWS CLI can be found [here](https://aws.amazon.com/premiumsupport/knowledge-center/authenticate-mfa-cli/).

 Then, open a terminal and run the following command (**Reference Data: 3.12, 3.13**):